And since it has no love in it, it doesn’t feel good: a note to employers (and data brokers) in a digital age.

 “Gloved Shade” | More visual art on @emwe_art

 In my opinion, no one likes to be surveilled, even if they take a dismissive attitude toward it.
-Some folks may not be conscious of surveillance happening –– and privacy laws state that these things need to be disclosed –– but their bodies know they are being watched.
-To be surveilled is a felt sense, which one can identify as being somewhere in the upper back part of head and neck, which may be accompanied by stuck thoughts about “what would this look like [to others]”?
+Some folks may not be conscious of surveillance happening – and privacy laws state that these things need to be disclosed – but their bodies know they are being watched.
+To be surveilled is a felt sense, which one can identify as being somewhere in the upper back part of head and neck, and it may be accompanied by stuck thoughts about “what would this look like [to others]”?

-The additionally complicated level of self-awareness an employee can experience from being watched could be disruptive to the job at hand too.
-In the land of influencers, we’ve come to know performing for “good stats,” can very definition of ‘Counter Productive3.’
-Moreover, if the employer/watcher’s agenda is unclear (are they trying to trim costs and play “gotcha” on a bad time card login, or in another realm, are they surveilling for state secrets, or are they peeping to greedily get ‘tips’ on how to do things), then the problem is an inappropriate invasion of sacred4 privacy and space5.
+The additional level of self-awareness an employee can experience from being watched could be disruptive to fulfilling the tasks of the job too.
+In the land of influencers, we’ve come to know that performing for the sake of good stats can also be ‘counter productive4‘.
+Also, if surveillancers agenda is unclear (such as they trying to trim costs and play “gotcha,” or are a bad actor surveilling for state secrets, or are they greedy peepers getting ‘tips’ on how to do things), then the problem is an inappropriate invasion of sacred5 privacy and space6.

-My conclusion is that digitally watched activity with no loving – or spoken – context is tantamount to invasion of privacy, and at best ineffective, and at worst ethically unjust.
-But, I’m doing some research on this topic, so perhaps these assertions require more nuance, or there applications in creating a happier humanity.
+My conclusion is that digitally watched activity with no loving – or spoken – context is tantamount to invasion of privacy, and at best ineffective, and at worst unethical or illegal.
+But, I’m doing some research on this topic, so perhaps these assertions require more nuance, or there are positive applications in creating a happier humanity.
 Let’s see.

-Down the road: in a future piece, I hope to write about the proliferation of Artificial Intelligence (AI) within the context of surveillance and my concerns about this on human well being in the workforce and communities.
+Next on this: In a future piece, I hope to write about the proliferation of Artificial Intelligence (AI) within the context of employee surveillance and my concerns about surveillance negatively impacting human wellbeing in the workforce and communities.

 Contact me if you’d like to partner on, or get advised about, research opportunities in this field.